ADGEfficiency/dsr-rl/PITCHME.md

 2. Monte Carlo
 3. temporal difference

-We are **creating targets** to learn from
+We are **creating targets** to learn from - we are labelling our data

-Policy improvement can be done by either policy iteration or value iteration for all of these different approximation methods

 ---
 ### Dynamic programming